igorpronin/utils/README.md

 - `value_to_remove`: The value to remove from the array.
 - Note: This function modifies the original array in place.

+### `generate_word_id(word_count: number = 4): string`

+Generates a random ID using real English words.

+- `word_count`: Optional.
+The number of words to use in the ID.
+Defaults to 4.
+- Returns: A string of random words joined by hyphens.
+- Note: Throws an error if `word_count` exceeds the number of available unique words.

 ## Usage

 To use these functions in your project, import them from the utils or index file: